csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ***Notes***
 1. Some station names can have more than one id (create new unique station ids)

     * Prior to Dec ids were unique intergers, afterward alphanumeric ids were added but old ids were still being used.

     * The result, the station id is sometimes in accordance with the previous data, at times missing, and at others a combination of alphanumeric characters.

 2. There are some station names that corresponds to quality checks

-  * Filter them out when interest on insights only about customers
+    * *Filter them out* when interest on insights only about customers

     * Relevant NEW IDS: 310, 311, 312, 631, 455, and 45 (hubbard warehouse)

 3. The data can only be aggregated at the ride-level, which is too granular.

-  *
+    * Add additional columns of data -- such as the **weekday** & **month** when trips begin -- that provide additional opportunities to aggregate the data.

+4. There are some rides were trip durations are negative (remove them)

+    * This includes several hundred rides where Divvy took bikes out of circulation for Quality Control reasons.

+    * This may also correspond to early cancellation times of rides by users.

 ### Data CLeaning and Manipulation